-Safety critical systems have to be reliable and work exactly as specified without unintended side-effects.
-To achieve this more formal development processes are used to design safety critical systems.
-Operating software typically uses only a well defined subset of the implementation language to avoid problematic or difficult to use language features.
+Safety critical systems have to be extremely reliable and to achieve this it's necessary to use formal development processes, often specified in a standard, to design safety critical systems.
 This article is designed to give a brief introduction to some of the various standards that are available to address the needs of safety critical development.

 DO-178B is titled 'Software Considerations in Airborne Systems and Equipment Certification' and is a guide for software development published by RTCA, Incorporated.
 The FAA accepts use of DO-178B as a means of certifying avionics software.
 The required Design Assurance Level (DAL) is determined from the safety assessment process and hazard analysis by examining the effects of a failure condition in the system.
 The failure conditions are categorized by their possible effects on the aircraft, crew and passengers.